thedevdojo/wave-website/content/docs/guides/creating-themes.md

 @tailwind utilities;
 ```

-You can also add any javascript that you want to your `app.js`.
-Remember you do not need to include Alpine or Livewire javascript from this file because they will automatically be injected since we are using the latest version of Livewire.
+Feel free to add any JavaScript to your `app.js`.
+You don’t need to include Alpine.js or Livewire’s JavaScript here—they will be automatically injected as we use the latest version of Livewire.

-Next, we want to reference our `app.css` and our `app.js` from our application, so inside the head of your layout or the `pages/index.blade.php`, we can add the following:
+Next, reference your `app.css` and `app.js` files in the <head> section of your layout:

 ```
 @vite(['resources/themes/anchor/assets/css/app.css', 'resources/themes/anchor/assets/js/app.js'])
 ```

-You will also want to add the **filament** and the **livewire** styles.
-Be sure to include those before the **@vite** helper:
+You should also include **filament** and **livewire** styles before the **@vite** helper:

 ```
 @filamentStyles